RobertTalbert/discretecs-vault/Prim's Algorithm.md

 Notes:
 - Prim's algorithm is an example of a greedy algorithm since it chooses the minimum weight edge each time.
 This will guarantee that the spanning tree is minimal.
-- The result of the algortit
+- The result of the algorithm is a tree since we are intentionally adding edges that do not create cycles.

-## Examples and Non-Examples
+## Examples

 ## Resources